albertstarfield/project-zephyrine/README.md

 >
 > ```chmod +x ./run.sh ```
 >
-> Run it with your desired model mode for instance
+> Run it
 >
 > ```./run.sh```

-3. Once done installing, it'll ask for a valid path to a model.
-Now, go to where you placed the model, hold shift, right click on the file, and then click on "Copy as Path".
-Then, paste this into that dialog box and click `Confirm`.

-4. The program will commence automatically, affording you the opportunity to initiate a conversation at your convenience.
+3. The program will commence automatically, affording you the opportunity to initiate a conversation at your convenience.

 ## 🔧 Troubleshooting